0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-packages.md

     Before proceeding, Bor should be installed on both the sentry and validator machines.

 ## Configuration

 In this section, we will go through steps to initialize and customize configurations nodes.

 !!! warning

     Bor v1.1.0 and Heimdall v1.0.3 use standardized paths for configuration files and chain data.
-If you have existing config files and chain data on your node, please skip this section and refer to the [Migration](https://www.notion.so/polygontechnology/Bor-Heimdall-Mainnet-Upgrade-v0-3-0-6575b2672a1d4ecc8cea8e1703bcc2df) guide to learn about migrating configs and data to standardized file locations.
+If you have existing config files and chain data on your node, please skip this section and refer to the [migration](https://www.notion.so/polygontechnology/Bor-Heimdall-Mainnet-Upgrade-v0-3-0-6575b2672a1d4ecc8cea8e1703bcc2df) guide to learn about migrating configs and data to standardized file locations.
 This is not relevant for new validators.

 ### Configure Heimdall

-- Initialize Heimdall configs
+- Initialize Heimdall configs using:

 ```shell
 # For mainnet